network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Localizing the source of low responsiveness involves however a set of different tools and methodologies.

-Nevertheless, the Responsiveness Test allows users to gain some insight into what the source of the latency is.
+Nevertheless, the Responsiveness Test allows users to gain some insight into what is responsible for excessive delay.
 To gain this insight, implementations of the responsiveness test are encouraged to have an optional verbose mode that exposes the inner workings of the algorithm as well as statistics from the lower layers.
-The following is a non-exhaustive list of additional information that can be exposed in the verbose mode: Idle-latency (measured at the beginning from the initial connections), achieved capacity on load-generating connections, TM(tcp_f), TM(tls_f), TM(http_f) and TM(http_l) (and even their raw values), HTTP-protocol (HTTP/1.1, HTTP/2, HTTP/3), transport protocol (TCP, QUIC, ...), congestion-control algorithm (Cubic, BBR, ...) used on the client-side, ECN or L4S statistics, IP version, ... and many more.
+The following is a non-exhaustive list of additional information that can be exposed in the verbose mode: Idle latency (measured at the beginning from the initial connections), achieved capacity on load-generating connections, TM(tcp_f), TM(tls_f), TM(http_f) and TM(http_l) (and even their raw values), HTTP-protocol (HTTP/1.1, HTTP/2, HTTP/3), transport protocol (TCP, QUIC, ...), congestion-control algorithm (Cubic, BBR, ...) used on the client-side, ECN or L4S statistics, IP version, ... and many more.

 The previous section described the elements that influence responsiveness.
-It is apparent that the latency measured on the load-generating connections and the latency measured on separate connections may be different due to the different elements.
+It is apparent that the delay measured on the load-generating connections and the delay measured on separate connections may be different due to the different elements.

-For example, if the latency measured on separate connections is much less than the latency measured on the load-generating connections, it is possible to narrow down the source of the additional latency on the load-generating connections.
+For example, if the delay measured on separate connections is much less than the delay measured on the load-generating connections, it is possible to narrow down the source of the additional delay on the load-generating connections.
-As long as the other elements of the network don't do flow-queueing, the additional latency must come from the queue build-up at the HTTP and TCP layer.
+As long as the other elements of the network don't do flow-queueing, the additional delay must come from the queue build-up at the HTTP and TCP layer.
-This is because all other bottlenecks in the network that may cause a queue build-up will be affecting the load-generating connections as well as the separate latency probing connections in the same way.
+This is because all other bottlenecks in the network that may cause a queue build-up will be affecting the load-generating connections as well as the separate latency-probing connections in the same way.

-Beyond the difference in the latency of the load-generating connections and the separate connections, another element can provide additional information: Namely, testing against different servers located in different places along the path will allow, to some extent, the opportunity to separate the network’s path
+Beyond the difference in the delay of the load-generating connections and the separate connections, another element can provide additional information: Namely, testing against different servers located in different places along the path will allow, to some extent, the opportunity to separate the network’s path